miyurud/jasminegraph/README.md

 >Note: `NO_OF_WORKERS` and `ENABLE_NMON` are optional arguments, and it defaults to `2` and `false` respectively.

+Remove all resources created by JasmineGraph in Kubernetes environment:

+    ./stop-k8s.sh clean

 ## 3. Contact Information

 Please contact [Miyuru Dayarathna](miyurud at yahoo dot co dot uk) for further information.
 Please let us know about bug reports or any further improvements you wish to have in JasmineGraph.